 Thermaltake Core V21 – Best MicroATX Cube

-Core V21‘s design is different from Core X1.
+Core V21’s design is different from Core X1.
 It looks more stylish and compact.
-Furthermore, this case supports both horizontal and vertical motherboard configurations.
+Further, this case supports both horizontal and vertical motherboard configurations.

-On the left is a large transparent polycarbonate window panel which gives a good view of what’s inside.
+On the left is a large transparent polycarbonate window panel, which gives a good view of what’s inside.
 The other side panel has a meshed window with a removable magnetic dust filter.
 Similar to Core X1, the side panels can be switched.
-Furthermore, other panels have perforated ventilation and a magnetized dust filter.
+Further, other panels have perforated ventilation and a magnetized dust filter.

 Your major hardware components like mobo and GPU go on the top compartment while a PSU and storage drives go on the bottom along with your messy wiring.
 The included metal rails on the top of the chassis can be moved and snapped on other locations along the top railings.
 This is handy for different cooling configurations.

 Core V21 supports mini-ITX and microATX motherboards.
-You can use CPU coolers as tall as 7 ¼ inches.
-Furthermore, you can use a wide selection of GPUs up to 13 ¾ inches long.
+You can use CPU coolers as tall as seven ¼ inches.
+Also, you can use a wide selection of GPUs up to 13 ¾ inches long.

-The front of the case chassis has a large 200mm fan.
+The chassis on the front of the case has a large 200mm fan.
 This fan can be removed for other fan configs.
-You can install either 120mm or 140mm fan on the back.
+You can install either a 120mm or 140mm fan on the back.
 There’s no fan hub on the chassis if you are using many fans.

 On the top, you can have up to two 240mm radiators, or a 280mm and 240mm radiators combo with the included metal rails.